quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 $$C^{\prime}_{i, j} = \mathrm {Pois}(\lambda^{\prime}_{j})$$

-When $k = 1$, we only augment the effect size of one mutation type at a time, but when $k = 3$, we augment a fraction (25%, 50%, or 100%) of the $3$-mer mutation types associated with a single “base” mutation type.
+When $k = 1$, we only augment the effect size of one mutation type at a time, but when $k = 3$, we augment a fraction (25%, 50%, or 100%) of the $3$-mer mutation types associated with a single "central" mutation type.

 After generating mutator and wild-type haplotypes, we compute the aggregate mutation spectrum in either group by summing the columns of $C$ and $C^{\prime}$.
 We then calculate the cosine distance between the two aggregate spectra, which we call the "focal" distance $D_f$.
 To determine whether $D_f$ is greater than what we'd expect by chance, we perform a permutation test.